 GUARANTEE ON TOP QUALITY PUPS:

-A soft coat pup that is $3000 / Hard coat that is $2600 or over in price before any add ons such as ear cropping cost: On a TOP QUALITY PUP, at your first vet visit dated within 3 business days of purchase, If vet finds a major defect that we missed which is a structural problem that would cause the dog to be disqualified in conformation such as a undescended testicle, you can return it for another puppy within 48 hrs of your vet noticing the defect.
-Small faults that are not disqualifying faults will not be covered.
-Pup must be at our home within 48 hrs of vet noticing defect and all registry and shot record papers must be returned as well for buyer to receive a replacement pup.
-If puppy is not returned within 48 hrs it is assumed that buyer has forfeited this guarantee and no replacement will be given at a later date.
-Only remedy is puppy exchange, no refunds of any amount.
+Our Guarantee on our top quality pups is the same as any other pup.
+Have it checked out within 3 business days by your local vet.
+If anything wrong with your pup you can return pup for an exchange or refund, (which is up to breeder).
+Pup must be at our home within 72 hrs of vet noticing defect and all registry and shot record papers must be returned as well for buyer to receive a replacement pup.
+If puppy is not returned within 72 hrs it is assumed that buyer has forfeited this guarantee and no replacement will be given at a later date.
 If a major conformation fault is found at a later date that is not life threatening it is not covered.
 Just FYI All show dogs have small faults, just like there are no truly perfect humans, how you play the game is mastering the art of hiding the small faults of your dog and hoping they are not as noticeable as the faults of the dog standing next to him in the show ring.
 This is an imperfect world and there is not a PERFECT dog just nice dogs that have really experienced handlers and groomers.
 More puppies than just the top quality puppies may be of show quality, and we do not guarantee a top quality pup will place in conformation trials because I have no control over your ear cropping, ear posting, grooming, training, etc… You may prefer agility and obedience over conformation, and you are welcome to get your new pup into whatever you choose to do, or just keep him/her as a cherished family pet and or service dog.
 I do show some of my adults in conformation from time to time.
 All my pups are AKC Championed Sire.
 My first Giants I owned were medical service dogs and trained therapy dogs and with puppies and having 5 children at home of my own that pretty much makes a full schedule for us as owners and handlers, even so you can still see me on occasion at a conformation show if I am working one of my adults.
 Almost all our puppies are sold before being ready to go home.
 We do this by taking deposits and it’s on a first come first serve basis.
 Deposits are great because it ensures you’ll be getting the dog you want and it allows me to hold that dog for you.
 Before sending your deposit please get in touch with us first.
 We want to make sure a giant will be a good fit for you and we’ll also fill you in on current availability and upcoming litters… Keep in mind this pet will be very large and so will need ongoing training.
 For example: You do not want a 80 to 100 pound dog with issues like chewing, unless you do not care for your furniture and shoes.
 All puppies chew somewhat, but can easily be trained to only chew on their toys.
 Make sure before sending a deposit your sure you want a giant because we’re only looking for forever homes.
 If you ever have to re-home your giant we ask that it comes back to us and will pay for shipping if needed.
 The deposit does go towards the purchase price of your Giant.
 Deposits are non refundable unless we don’t have enough pups to go around do to unforeseen reasons.
 With that deposit we’ll be holding a dog for you and passing up others who’d like to purchase that pup.
 When someone backs out of a pup we use the deposit money towards food and boarding expenses while we look for a new home.
 If you pay in full instead of putting a deposit down and back out we will refund your full purchase price minus the deposit amount.
 All our adults are well trained in obedience and my first personal Schnauzers were trained medical service dogs, (PSD).
 They are all exceptional in intelligence, personality, and over all sound in structure, very healthy and have beautiful coat quality for the breed.
 Please check out our other pages to see grooming feeding, and general care instructions.

 Jordans’ Majestic Calypso: